Michael Joseph Begley

 Michael Joseph Begley (March 12, 1909 – February 9, 2002) was an American prelate of the Roman Catholic Church.
 He was the first bishop of the Diocese of Charlotte in North Carolina, serving from 1972 until 1984.

 Biography

 Early life

 Michael Begley was born on February 12, 1909, in West Springfield, Massachusetts, to Dennis and Anna (née Moynahan) Begley.
 Dennis Begley came to the United States from County Kerry in Ireland.

 Michael Begley received his early education at West Springfield public schools and at Cathedral High School in Springfield.
 He studied at Mount St. Mary's College in Emmitsburg, Maryland, obtaining a Bachelor of Arts degree in 1930.

 Priesthood

-Begley was ordained to the priesthood by Bishop Thomas O'Leary on May 26, 1934, for the Diocese of Raleigh.
+Begley was ordained to the priesthood in Springfield by Bishop Thomas O'Leary on May 26, 1934, for the Diocese of Raleigh.
 After his ordination, Begley served in pastoral assignments at Basilica Shrine of St. Mary Parish in Wilmington, North Carolina and at St. Edward Parish in High Point, North Carolina.